barbatus/typescript-compiler/README.md

 ### TsCachingCompiler
 Extends Meteor's [`MultiFileCachingCompiler`](https://atmospherejs.com/meteor/caching-compiler) and compiles one file content at a time using [`TypeScript.transpile`](https://github.com/barbatus/typescript/blob/master/typescript.js#L96) internally.

+This compiler smartely watches, not only for the .ts-files changes, but also for the declaration files as well.
+So, if a declaration file has been changed, all dependant .ts-files will be re-compiled.
+Hence, it makes sense to keep custom declaration files separated logically into smaller pieces.

 ### TsCompiler
 Main compiler that wraps two above compilers and use a particular one at a moment depending on the configuration provided.